Pepryan/openstack-resource/README.md

 - python
 - flask

-### Still on check (known bugs)
-- Picture when "Generate Plot" can be only see in the "Results" project dir, not yet implement in frontend (still error)
+### Feature Development
-- Picture plot allocation only listing instance on destination host (instance to move not yet added)
+- Picture plot allocation only listing instance on destination host (instance to move not still on development)

 ### Development
 Clone this repo to your machine